Eighth grade

-Eighth grade (also 8th Grade or Grade 8) is the eighth year of formal or compulsory education in the United States.
-The eighth grade is the second, third, or fourth (and typically final) year of middle school.
+Eighth grade (also 8th grade or Grade 8) is the eighth year of formal or compulsory education in the United States.
+The eighth grade is the third or fourth (and typically final) year of middle school.
 Students in eighth grade are usually 13–14 years old.
 Different terms and numbers are used in other parts of the world.

+Brazil

+In Brazil, Grade 8 (8º Ano or 8ª Série) is the third year of middle school.
+It is the oitavo ano do Ensino Fundamental II.

 Canada

-In Canada, the equivalent is Grade 8.
+In Canada, it is equivalent to that of the United States.